ArduPilot/ardupilot_wiki/copter/source/docs/build-your-own-multicopter.rst

 #.
 Within the scope of their capabilities these are generally well made
    and often a reasonable bargain for what they do.
 #.
 But they are also not easily modified or improved on and are not easy
-   to upgrade to a more powerful flight controller like the Pixhawk.
+   to upgrade to a more powerful autopilot like the Pixhawk.
 #.
 So although they are a moderately capable one stop solution, they can
    also be a bit of a costly dead end.
 #.
 You can put together a **Flamewheel ARF kit** with a top end
-   **Pixhawk flight controller** for about the same money and be way ahead.
+   **Pixhawk autopilot** for about the same money and be way ahead.

 Which Approach is Right for You